-Every child differs physically as well as mentally and these differences must be recognized.
-She recommends individual observation of each child, providing him with the environment best suited to his individual normal growth and, thus educating him individually.
+Every child differs physically as well as mentally and: these differences must be recognized.
+She recommends individual observation of each child, providing him with the environment best Contribution of Western Thinkers to Education suited to his individual normal growth and. thus educating him individually.